You are here

 Every Student Succeeds Act (ESSA) State Reports

 Under the Every Student Succeeds Act (ESSA), State Education Agencies are required to prepare and disseminate an annual state report that meets the minimum requirements described in federal law.
-The following chapters address these requirements, as well as provide additional information regarding the characteristics and performance of various student groups in Colorado.
+The following chapters address these requirements and provide additional information regarding the characteristics and performance of various student groups in Colorado.

 Jump to a chapter: